tongwu-msft/azure-rest-api-specs/index.md

 The process concludes with the final two of the five components.

 To process the response, parse the response header and, optionally, the response body (depending on the request).
 In the HTTPS GET example provided in the preceding section, you used the /subscriptions endpoint to retrieve the list of subscriptions for a user.
-Assuming that the response was successful, you should receive response header fields similar to the following:
+Assuming that the response was successful, you should receive response header fields that are similar to the following:

 ```
 HTTP/1.1 200 OK